syncfusion-content/javascript-docs/js/api/ejDatePicker.md

-Display Right to Left direction of DatePicker calendar and input box.
+Displays Right to Left direction of DatePicker calendar and input box.